-It’s an easy dish to make, comes together quickly, and is simply flat-out delicious.
-You can make this ahead of time, and re-heat just before serving, or serve it right out of the oven.
-Your guests are sure to love this one!
+Easy to Make: It’s an easy dish that comes together quickly, and is simply flat-out delicious.
+Make this ahead of time, and re-heat just before serving, or serve it right out of the oven.
+Your guests are sure to love this!

-The flexibility is key with making quiche as you can swap out so many of the ingredients to make it your own.
+Flexible: Flexibility is key as you can swap out so many of the ingredients to make it your own.
 Mix it up!
-It’s the same principle as the overnight oats we make a lot on the blog.
-Use one or two main ingredients and then change out a couple ingredients to make it a completely different recipe.
+Use one or two main ingredients and then change out a couple to make it a completely different recipe.

-Don’t let the word CUSTARD scare you either!
-Custard is just milk or cream mixed with eggs.
+Don’t let the word “custard” scare you either!
+It is just milk or cream mixed with eggs.
 It will harden as it is cooked.

-You’ll find two sets of ingredients for this incredible quiche recipe.
+You’ll find two sets of ingredients for this incredible recipe.
 One is the crust, and the other is the filling.
-Don’t worry; they are all easy!
+Don’t worry.
+They are all easy!
 Let’s take a look at the top ingredients:

 Eggs: The star of the show is, of course, the eggs.
-They will keep you filled up and satisfying and taste great with the other ingredients too.
+They will keep you filled up and satisfied.

-Spinach & Tomatoes: You will get a ton of nutrients from the spinach and tomatoes in this homemade quiche.
+Spinach & Tomatoes: You will get a ton of nutrients from the spinach and tomatoes.
 The tomatoes add a pleasant natural sweetness too.

-Heavy Cream: The texture of the quiche comes from the rich and creamy heavy cream.
+Heavy Cream: The texture of the quiche comes from the heavy cream.
 You can swap the heavy cream for milk or half and half, but it won’t be as creamy if you do.